-Parents come next week and tuition is due!
+Parents come next week!

 We started our class with harmonic dictation today.
 That's right — your mini musicians are hearing chords!
 They recognized them right away!